k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/07_manual_overrides.md

 Only *refers to* relations can be edited.

+Note that starting V8.3, cross-schema / cross-data platform relations can be created.

 ### Saving Manual Overrides

 While the Catalog is in the edit mode, all updates are aggregated on the client side only.
 Once the manual changes have been made, the **Save** button should be clicked in the menu bar.
 This will trigger saving of all the changes together and would create a new version.
 The Catalog will then exit the edit mode.